avtansh-code/pomodoro_timer/iOS/docs/USER_GUIDE.md

 A: Check iOS Settings → Notifications → Pomodoro Timer → Allow Notifications

 **Q: My stats disappeared.
 What happened?**
-A: Check if you cleared data accidentally.
-Enable iCloud sync to prevent future loss.
+A: Check if you cleared data accidentally in Settings.

 **Q: App crashes on launch.
 What should I do?**
-A: Try force quit → restart device → reinstall app (iCloud data is safe).
+A: Try force quit → restart device → reinstall app.

 ---